 Significant apps, like Adobe apps and Capture One - will almost certainly be made compatible and announced before the general release of Catalina.
 And we know for sure right now that BenQ, Eizo etc. are working on updates - but the timing of these updates will also depend on the calibrator makers releasing driver updates for their particular devices..and history has show this can sometimes happen only after the full general release.

 We'll be updating this article with a listing, below, of confirmed compatible systems as we receive reports from the manufacturers, so check back here regularly.

 Overall the manufacturers seem better prepared than with other previous big updates.
-Looks like Apple has done a good job warning the manufacturers.
+Looks like Apple has done a good job warning the manufacturers this time around.

 Here's what we know: